 Catalysti presents 2084, a large exhibition and festival in Cable Factory, Valssaamo, Helsinki, on 1.-13.10.2020.

 The exhibition will showcase the work of the association’s members, as well as welcome some international guests.
-Curated by Stockholm-based curator Anne Klontz, the event presents a diverse range of practices such as painting, sculpture, music, film and dance.
+Curated by Stockholm-based curator Anne Klontz, and produced by Tatiana Solovieva for Catalysti, the event presents a diverse range of practices such as painting, sculpture, music, film and dance, and hosts a live art festival.

 Rosamaria Bolom, Giorgio Convertito, Roberto Fusco, Per Hüttner, Nayab Ikram & Benji, Paola Livorsi & Juho Laitinen, Carima Neusser, Egle Oddo, Marek Pluciennik, Hans Rosentröm, Vidha Saumya, Timo Tuhkanen, Rita Vargas, Victor X.